January 27, 2018, 1-7 pm

 The International Studio & Curatorial Program (ISCP) and the Finnish Cultural Institute in New York present Beyond Binaries: Towards New Constructs of Personhood and Gender, a symposium that approaches the challenge of deconstructing two central binaries of Western culture: binary gender and the human-animal divide.
 How are the cultural constructs of gender and humanity/animality manifested and reified in science and law?
 How are these constructs intertwined with struggles to dismantle current day racism and cisheterosex-ism—bias that reinforces gender-normativity—and how can we form new ways of understanding?
 These questions are addressed from the vantage points of visual art, theory, and activism, by four speakers.

-The first session of the symposium’s three-hour seminar will focus on politics of gender through the practices of new media artist Ryan Hammond and political theorist Heath Fogg Davis.
+The first session of the symposium will focus on politics of gender through the practices of new media artist Ryan Hammond and political theorist Heath Fogg Davis.
 The second session will address the notion of humanity and animality through presentations by artist Terike Haapoja and researcher and author Syl Ko.

-The seminar will be followed by a workshop led by Ryan Hammond, in which participants will perform genetic modification of plants to introduce genes for human steroid hormone production as part of their ongoing project, Open Source Gendercodes.
+The talks will be followed by a genetic modification workshop led by Ryan Hammond as part of their ongoing project, Open Source Gendercodes.
+Participants are invited to perform genetic modification of plants to introduce genes for the production of steroid hormones in humans.
 The workshop will be accompanied by music, drinks and snacks.
 It is free and open to the public.

 This event is organized by Terike Haapoja and Ryan Hammond and co-produced by the Finnish Cultural Institute in New York and the International Studio & Curatorial Program.